faridgh1991/Numero-Go/README.md

 ## Supported languages

-Almost all numbers defined in Unicode is supported in Numero.
+Almost all numbers defined in Unicode are support in Numero.

 For more info on supported characters you can visit [here](http://www.fileformat.info/info/unicode/category/Nd/list.htm)